Free or Cheap Activities in Wellington

 Wellington is known as the windy capital so the weather can rapidly change.
 If you find yourself in Wellington on a rainy day, check out one of the few cinemas in the city.
 The Event Cinema at The Embassy on Kent Terrace plays all the latest blockbusters and does a “Cheap Tuesday”.
 We also recommend a special trip to the Roxy Cinema in Miramar for a tiptop cinema experience!

-There are 25 hectares of beautiful gardens to enjoy right in the centre of Wellington with multiple entry and exit points.
+One of the most popular places to visit in Wellington is the Wellington Botanic Garden.
+There are 25 hectares (62 acres) of beautiful gardens to enjoy right in the centre of Wellington with multiple entry and exit points.
 Go on bush walks, catch a free gig in summer, see water features and get views from the treehouse.

 There’s more to Wellington that the city centre!
 Why not go on a day trip to the Hutt Valley, Wairarapa or Kapiti?
-There’s so much to see in the surrounding areas that we have put numerous guides together such as 10 Reasons to Stop By in Wairarapa, 10 Must-Dos on the Kapiti Coast and Hutt Valley Guide for Backpackers.
+There’s so much to see in the surrounding areas that we have put numerous guides together such as 10 Reasons to Stop By in Wairarapa, 10 Must-Dos on the Kapiti Coast and 11 Excellent Things to Do in the Hutt Valley.

 It’s the hipster go-to park on the Wellington Waterfront with plenty of grassy areas to relax on a warm day.
 There’s an amazing children’s playground if you’re travelling with kids.
 Plus, head down there on Tuesday nights to see the fire jugglers practising their mesmerising craft!